nytegoth1/ASP.NET-API-KEY/README.md

 I for testing purposes used this code, and created a server side enpoint in CF.<br>
 When the correct API key is provided (Only accesible with the key), I then ouput a JSON string.<br>
 Afterward I create a project in VUE.js where I call the CF endpoint, display the data with a searchable feature.<br>
-This code could also be expanded on directly in ASP.NET and be self contained.<br> Any questions feel fre to email me at <veighlyn@yahoo.com>.
+This code could also be expanded on directly in ASP.NET and be self contained.<br> <br>
+Any questions feel fre to email me at <veighlyn@yahoo.com>.

 # API EXAMPLE / USING  DOTNET-CORE